UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

 - Email notification
 - Timetable comparison, exportation and sharing

-Due to conflicts with other assignments and midterm test, our team did not have enough time to develop these features.
+Due to conflicts with other assignments and midterm tests, our team did not have enough time to develop these features.
 They will be developed in future sprints.

 ### 2.3 Bug Fixes
 None